scottgriv/PRG-Personal-Repository-Guidelines/guidelines/brand_guidelines.md

 ## Images & Assets

 - Include repo images and GIFs in a `docs/images` folder.
+    - I create all of my GIFs using paid tools like [GiFox](https://gifox.io/) and [Snagit](https://www.techsmith.com/screen-capture.html).
 - Include repo videos in a `docs/videos` folder.
 - Add important documents to the `docs` folder.
 - Add more folders as needed.